-The value of investments in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons, including general economic, political or financial market conditions, investor sentiment and market perceptions, government actions, geopolitical events or changes, and factors related to a specific issuer, geography, industry or sector.
-These and other factors may lead to increased volatility and reduced liquidity in the fund's portfolio holdings.
+The value of investments in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons, including general economic, political or financial market conditions, investor sentiment and market perceptions, government actions, geopolitical events or changes, and factors related to a specific issuer, geography, industry or sector, such as the housing or real estate markets.
+These and other factors may lead to increased volatility and reduced liquidity in the fund's portfolio holdings or in relevant markets.
 The novel coronavirus (COVID-19) pandemic and efforts to contain its spread are likely to negatively affect the value, volatility, and liquidity of the securities and other assets in which the fund invests and exacerbate other risks that apply to the fund.
 These effects could negatively impact the fund's performance and lead to losses on your investment in the fund.

 The risks associated with bond investments include interest rate risk, which is the risk that the value of the fund's investments is likely to fall if interest rates rise.
-Bond investments are also subject to credit risk, which is the risk that the issuer of a bond may default on payment of interest or principal.
+Bond investments are also subject to credit risk, which is the risk that the issuers of the fund's investments may default on payment of interest or principal.
 Bond investments may be more susceptible to downgrades or defaults during economic downturns or other periods of economic stress.
-Interest rate risk is generally greater for longer-term bonds, and credit risk is generally greater for below-investment-grade bonds (a significant part of the fund's investments), which can be more sensitive to changes in markets, credit conditions, and interest rates and may be considered speculative.
-Mortgage-backed investments, unlike traditional debt investments, are also subject to prepayment risk, which means that they may increase in value less than other bonds when interest rates decline and decline in value more than other bonds when interest rates rise.
-We may have to invest the proceeds from prepaid investments, including mortgage-backed investments, in other investments with less attractive terms and yields.
+Default risk is generally higher for non-qualified mortgages.
+Interest rate risk is generally greater for longer-term bonds, and credit risk is generally greater for belowinvestment grade bonds, which may be considered speculative.
+Mortgage- and asset-backed investments, unlike traditional debt investments, are also subject to prepayment risk, which means that they may increase in value less than other bonds when interest rates decline and decline in value more than other bonds when interest rates rise.
+We may have to invest the proceeds from prepaid investments, including mortgage- and asset-backed investments, in other investments with less attractive terms and yields.
 The fund's investments in mortgage-backed securities and asset-backed securities, and in certain other securities and derivatives, may be or become illiquid.
-The fund's investments in mortgage-backed securities may make the fund's net asset value more susceptible to economic, market, political and other developments affecting the residential and commercial real estate markets and the servicing of mortgage loans secured by real estate properties.
-During periods of difficult economic conditions, delinquencies and losses on commercial mortgage-backed investments in particular generally increase, including as a result of the effects of those conditions on commercial real estate markets, the ability of commercial tenants to make loan payments, and the ability of a property to attract and retain commercial tenants.
+The fund's concentration in an industry group composed of privately issued residential and commercial mortgage-backed securities and mortgagebacked securities issued or guaranteed by the U.S. government or its agencies or instrumentalities may make the fund's net asset value more susceptible to economic, market, political and other developments affecting the residential and commercial real estate markets and the servicing of mortgage loans secured by real estate properties.
+During periods of difficult economic conditions, delinquencies and losses on commercial mortgagebacked securities in particular generally increase, including as a result of the effects of those conditions on commercial real estate markets, the ability of commercial tenants to make loan payments, and the ability of a property to attract and retain commercial tenants.

 Our use of derivatives may increase the risks of investing in the fund by increasing investment exposure (which may be considered leverage) or, in the case of many over-the-counter instruments, because of the potential inability to terminate or sell derivatives positions and the potential failure of the other party to the instrument to meet its obligations.
+Our use of short selling may result in losses if the securities appreciate in value.